The XOR Texture (2004)

 If you needed tighter sandboxing than that, then I think WebAssembly is your best bet because you can control exactly what APIs are exposed to a WebAssembly module.
 You could then let users submit WebAssembly modules or let them submit JS that will be run in a JS interpreter running in WebAssembly.
 I think https://github.com/justjake/quickjs-emscripten or https://github.com/fermyon/StarlingMonkey (used by https://github.com/bytecodealliance/ComponentizeJS) look good for that.

-• mg 6 hours ago
+• mg 6 months ago

 Wow, sandbox="allow-scripts" looks pretty good.
 Doing some additional research, it seems one can disallow all network requests via Content-Security-Policy directives: